Scent Detection Training For Dogs – Itsaboutdog

 The following methods can be used to begin scent training your dog once they are familiar with the fundamental commands.
 So, see below how to start scent detection training.

-Even while you can eventually teach your dog to detect almost any scent, you should always begin with the fundamentals.
-Because essential oils are potent, they are usually the scents that your dog finds easiest.
-The following extra supplies are required to begin scent work:
+While you can eventually teach your dog to detect almost any scent, you should always begin with the fundamentals.
+Because essential oils are potent, they are usually the scents your dog finds easiest.
+The following extra supplies are required to start scent work:

 • Swabs of cotton